emichael/shenzhen-solitaire-bot/README.md

 This is a bot for the solitaire game in Zachtronics's [SHENZHEN I/O](http://www.zachtronics.com/shenzhen-io/).
-Because this solitaire variant is full-information and deterministic, the bot can use a straight-forward A* implementation (with an admittedly simple heuristic).
+Because this solitaire variant is full-information and deterministic, the bot can use a straight-forward search algorithm (with an admittedly simple heuristic).

 ## Requirements